 \subsection{Correlation with Data Uncertainty}

 Table~\ref{tab:entropy_correlation} presents the correlation between model prediction entropy and annotation distribution entropy.
-On average, soft-label models show 61\% stronger correlation with data entropy.
+On average, predictions from soft-label trained models show 61\% stronger entropy correlation with the data.
 This effect is most pronounced on ChaosNLI (+119\%), where high annotation rates (100 per sample) provide the most reliable distributional targets.
 Even on POPQUORN, with fewer annotations per sample, soft-label training improves correlation by 24\%.

 This demonstrates that soft-label training not only reduces overall distributional distance (KL divergence) but also produces models whose uncertainty appropriately tracks the inherent ambiguity of each example.